mcnees/LaTeX-Graph-Paper/README.md

   'fullness' setting of the pattern.
 * `geometry={<geometry spec>}`: Page geometry specification, using the syntax of the geometry package.
-If the geometry package was loaded before graphpaper, this option will be ignored.
+If the geometry package was loaded before gridpapers, this option will be ignored.
 This specification will override the pattern's default page geometry.

 For example, let's say you want to use the `tri` pattern, which by